quayzar/git-optimized-wordpress/README.md

 Running `git status` at this point should return neither modifications nor untracked files.

 ##### Installing & configuring WordPress
 This project uses [Composer](https://getcomposer.org/) both to install WordPress and to manage any theme or plugin dependencies.
 If you don't already have Composer, [install it locally](https://getcomposer.org/download/).
-The resulting `composer.phar` is already in the `.gitignore` file.

 Note: These instructions assume a global installation of Composer.
 If Composer is installed locally, replace `composer` in all the commands with `php composer.phar`.